Growing Zones: 7-11 outdoors(hardy down to 10℉)

 Don't Buy Bare-Root Trees (learn why below)

-Bright Lavender Flowers for up to 6 months!
+Bright, Unique Lavender Flowers for Up to 6 Months

-When you order these Muskogee Crape Myrtles... you not only get blooms that truly stand out from the ordinary... you get a well-developed root structure that will support rapid growth.
+When you order your Muskogee Crape Myrtle from Fast Growing Trees, you get standout blooms and a well-developed root structure that will support rapid growth.